epintos/nft-game-smart-contract/README.md

 - The attack damage is calculated randomly using Chainlink VRF.

 Known issues:
-- Chainlink subscription creation in Anvil fails unless `blockhash(block.number + 1)` is updated in the `createSubscription` method in `SubscriptionAPI` mock contract.
+- Chainlink subscription creation in Anvil fails unless `blockhash(block.number + 1)` is updated in the `createSubscription` function in `SubscriptionAPI` mock contract.

 ## Usage